GermaniaKG/Websites/README.md

 $ composer require germania-kg/websites
 ```

-**MySQL:** When working with database, create your table using the CREATE TABLE in `sql/germania-websites.sql`.
+**MySQL:** When working with database, create your tables using the CREATE TABLE statements in `sql/install.sql.txt`.

 ##All Websites